Illinois / Whiteside County

 What is the housing market like in Sterling, IL?

-The housing market in Sterling is affordable, with a median home price of $108,500 and a high owner-occupancy rate of 61%.
-Home appreciation is modest, and rental options are available, making it accessible for both buyers and renters.
+The local housing market is strong, with a median home price of $108,500 and an owner-occupied rate of nearly 61%.
+The market has seen a 2.1% appreciation over the past year, and rental vacancy rates remain moderate at 8.6%.
+Sterling offers a mix of stability and opportunity for both buyers and renters.

 $108,500